Loudr/asana-hub/README.md

 ```

-## .hubasana and .hubasana.proj
+## .asana-hub and .asana-hub.proj

-hubasana creates a settings file in your home folder called `.hubasana` to store your asana & github api tokens.
+asana-hub creates a settings file in your home folder called `.asana-hub` to store your asana & github api tokens.

-a `.hubasana.proj` exists to maintain sync data in your repository, including:
+a `.asana-hub.proj` exists to maintain sync data in your repository, including:
     * selected github repository id
     * selected asana project id
     * created issues and tasks (for sync)